 - Write your life’s story into a post – you’re competing against hundreds of a person’s friends and other interests to grab attention.
 Nothing will get them flicking past your updates faster than seeing a great wall of text.
 Keep it simple, and include eye-catching imagery where possible.

 - Delete comments – one of the greatest fears people have when stepping into the world of social media marketing is for someone to come on and slate their work.
-Bad news: it’s almost inevitable.
-Good news: handle the situation well and it’ll benefit everyone involved, including yourself.
+It might be rare in our field but it does happen.
+The good news is that if you handle the situation well (ie not deleting and ignoring) it’ll benefit everyone involved, including yourself.
 Apologise, communicate, find a solution.
-But never, ever delete.
+The exception to this is if you have someone posting hate speech on your profile such as racism, homophobia or transphobia – you don’t need to stand for this and can delete (and report to Facebook).

 - Stray too far off track – people follow your page because you’re good at what you do, and they want to hear more from you.
 They’re interested.
-Don’t start losing the plot by posting funny cat videos or commenting on David Cameron’s haircut.
+Don’t start losing the plot by posting funny cat videos or commenting on Boris Johnson’s haircut.
 Share the content that your readers want to read.

 - Make it personal – one of the biggest struggles is in overcoming the mindset you’re used to if you’ve used Facebook in a personal capacity, and that’s talking from a professional standpoint.
 This doesn’t mean you have to be so formal it comes across as stiff, but remember that you’re not communicating with a bunch of mates but potential clients, and other therapists.